3-OGC: Catalog of gravitational waves from compact-binary mergers: Data Release

 \section{Data Release}

 We provide analysis configurations, metadata and results at \url{https://github.com/gwastro/3-ogc}~\citep{3-OGC}.
 The files contain $O(10^6)$ sub-threshold candidates along with their time, SNR, and values for various signal consistency tests.
+Details of the signal consistency tests and how they are to be interpreted are given in~\cite{Nitz:2017lco} and ~\cite{allen:2004gu}.
 Each candidate event lists the associated false alarm rate and ranking statistic, to assess their significance.
 For the most significant candidates inside the focused BBH region discussed in section \ref{sec:multi-det-candidates} we provide an estimate of the probability of astrophysical origin $\mathcal{P}_{\textrm{astro}}$.
 We also release our Bayesian parameter inference posterior samples for each of the candidates shown in table \ref{table:peresults} along with a selection of sub-threshold candidates.
 Additional data products and intermediate results may be made available upon request.